Fantom-Factory/afFpm/readme.md

 It is possible to use environment variables to set this up (See [Behind the scenes](#behindTheScenes)), but it is far easier to launch your application using `fpm` itself.
 See `build`, `test`, and `run` commands for details.
 Note these commands spawn extra processes that launch your Fantom build / program / test.

+So there are two types of commands:

+- those that execute Fantom code: `build`, `test`, `run`
+- those that manage repositories: `query`, `install`, `delete`

 ### setup

 Sets up FPM in the current Fantom environment.

     C:\> fan afFpm setup

-`setup` performs the following operations:
+Setup performs the following operations:

 1. Creates `fpm.bat` in the `bin/` directory of the current Fantom installation.
 Or creates an `fpm` executable script on nix systems.
-2. Creates a default `fpm.props` config file in the `etc/afFpm/` directory.
+2. Creates a default `fpm.props` config file in the Fantom `etc/afFpm/` directory.

-3. Publishes all non-core pods found in any Fantom work or home directory.
-Note, this oprertation is non-destructive; pod files are left intact and are just *copied* to the local default repository.
+After setup you should be able to run FPM from the command prompt with the `fpm` command.

+Example:

+    fpm setup
+    fpm help setup

 ### build